How to Drink Sake

 If among friends, you can hold your ochoko with one hand while someone is pouring for you.
 On the other hand, if the person pouring for you is of senior status, such as your boss or your wife, hold your ochoko with both hands as a sign of respect.
 Also, don’t look around while the other person is pouring.

-The same set of rules apply to the person doing the pouring as well.
+The same set of rules applies to the person doing the pouring as well.
 If pouring for someone of senior status, hold the tokkuri with both hands as a sign of respect while not looking around.